 When New Yorkers decide to leave because of taxes, they often head to a state with no income tax requirement at the local level to manage.

 Several states don’t have income taxes that get withheld from checks, creating the potential for more take-home pay.
-That’s why Florida and Texas are popular destinations, but you can also find New Yorkers headed to Nevada, Washington, Wyoming, New Hampshire, and Nevada.
+That’s why Florida and Texas are popular destinations, but you can also find New Yorkers headed to Nevada, Washington DC, Wyoming, New Hampshire, and Nevada.